drekka/StoryTeller/index.md

 logDebug(@"Current account number is %@", account.accNumber);
 ```

-So if debugging a problem with account 1223334433, the developer will first have to turn on debug severity logging.
-This will then print out every log statement for debug severity and above across the entire app.
-The developer will then have to read through a large amount of output, much of which will be irrelevant to the problem at hand.
+When debugging a problem with account 1223334433, you will first have to turn on logging of the debug category to print out every debug log statement across the entire app.
+Then you will have to read through a large amount of output, most of which will be irrelevant to debugging the account.

 __*Debugging with Story Teller is completely different*__.

-Story Teller throws out the concept of fixed levels of severity and replaces them with a query driven logging system.
-This lets the developer specify the context they are interested in and resulting in a log that *only* contains information relevant to the problem being solved.
+Story Teller throws out the concept of fixed logging categories, replacing them with a query driven logging system that selects log statements to output at run time.
+This lets you zero in on your problem precisely and results in a log that *only* contains the relevant information.

-Here's how Story Teller deals with debugging a problem for account 1223334444:
+Here's how Story Teller deals with debugging account 1223334444:

 ```objc
 // Setup logging, actually nothing to setup